Modern Slavery Statement.

 We manage a suite of leading and lagging measures in order to understand our level of risk.
 These indicators include, but are not limited to:

-- real time review and regular analysis reports to our Speak Up facility;
+real time review of reports to our Speak Up facility;

 In the last financial year in particular, we have taken several steps to continue combatting modern slavery and human trafficking.
 We have: